khammadi/khammadi/README.md

 ---

 ## 🏆 Achievements
-🎯 I learned and worked with programming languages like C, C++, Python, and JavaScript.
+🎯 I learned and worked with programming languages like C, C++, Python, and JavaScript.<br/>
-🚀 I try to learn new things every day in programming and modern technologies.
+🚀 I try to learn new things every day in programming and modern technologies.<br/>
 💼 I participated in an important team project where I learned how to work with others and contribute effectively.

 ---